IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_gateway_action.html.markdown

 - `connection_mode` - (Optional, String) Type of network connection that you want to bind to your direct link.
 Allowed values are `direct` and `transit`.
 Applicable only for create_gateway_approve requests.
 - `global`- (Required,Bool) Required-Gateway with global routing as **true** can connect networks outside your associated region.Applicable only for create_gateway_approve requests.
 - `metered`- (Required, Bool) Metered billing option.
 If set **true** gateway usage is billed per GB.
 Otherwise, flat rate is charged for the gateway.
 Applicable only for create_gateway_approve requests.
-- `resource_group` - (Required, Forces new resource, String) The resource group.
+- `resource_group` - (Required, Forces new resource, String) The resource group id.
 If unspecified, the account's default resource group is used.Applicable only for create_gateway_approve requests.
 - `default_export_route_filter` - (Optional,String) The default directional route filter action  that applies to routes that do not match any directional route filters.
 Applicable only for create_gateway_approve requests.
 - `default_import_route_filter` - (Optional,String) The default directional route filter action  that applies to routes that do not match any directional route filters.
 Applicable only for create_gateway_approve requests.